cloudfoundry/goshims/README.md

 }

 ```
-In the factory method to construct that class pass dependency inject the right version of the implemenation.
+In the factory method to construct that class, dependency inject the right version of the implemenation.
 For example, your test code would use the fakes:
 ```
 package abroker_test